jamwaffles/jamwaffles.github.io/zola/content/2017-09-21-analytics-events-with-redux-and-react.md

 +++
-layout: post
+layout = "post"
-title:  "Logging analytics events in a testable way with React and Redux"
+title = "Logging analytics events in a testable way with React and Redux" date = "2017-09-21 09:36:15" categories = "web" image = "logging-header.jpg"
-date:   2017-09-21 09:36:15
-categories: web
-image: logging-header.jpg
 +++

 One of my main responsibilites at [TotallyMoney](https://www.totallymoney.com/) was to take care of